kevintruong/til/POSIX,-Part-1:-Error-handling.md

 ## Errno exceptions?

-There are some POSIX utilities that have their own errno per say.
-One is when you call `getaddrinfo` the function to check that error and convert to a string is [gai_strerr](https://linux.die.net/man/3/gai_strerror).
-Don't get them mixed up!
+There are some POSIX utilities that have their own error numbers and do not use `errno`.
+One example is when you call `getaddrinfo` that returns the error code as its result.
+The function to check convert the returned error number to a string is [gai_strerr](https://linux.die.net/man/3/gai_strerror).